"Unprecedented" in FBI history: What we know about the Capitol riot arrests

 Recent updates on notable cases

-Federal prosecutors Friday indicted two New York members of the Proud Boys after they say the men conspired to impede law enforcement.
+On January 29, federal prosecutors indicted two New York members of the Proud Boys after they say the men conspired to impede law enforcement.

-The FBI increased the reward offered for information leading to the arrest of the person or persons who left pipe bombs in Washington, D.C. on January 6.
+The FBI increased the reward offered for information leading to the arrest of the person or persons who left pipe bombs in Washington on January 6.

 A Capitol rioter known as the "QAnon Shaman" offered to testify at former President Trump's upcoming impeachment trial.